Frequently Asked Questions

 1) Supplemental Information Form - Subsection 4: Criminal Convictions/Pending, Current and Past Litigation and Arbitration.
 Do I need to disclose a conviction that occurred over 5, 10, 15 or 20 years ago?

 YES.
-As stated in the Supplement Information form, you are required to disclose any and all criminal convictions regardless of the date of the conviction, no matter how old the conviction is.
+As stated in the Supplemental Information Form, you are required to disclose any and all criminal convictions regardless of the date of the conviction, no matter how old the conviction is.
 For more information regarding the criminal history portion of the Supplemental Information Form, please reference the Commission's educational video titled "Criminal Convictions Background Overview" found HERE.

 2) Do I need to disclose a conviction if I had it reduced, expunged, or dismissed?